 For Radeon owners, the same dude released this other video (I obviously cannot test it on a Radeon card, so let me know in the comments section if it actually is helpful).

 5. Test whether you can run it at 60fps at all

 With the right monitor refresh rate and graphics card properly set, setting the game to the very minimum settings should show you if the game can play on your machine at all (you’ll can fine tune later).

 So take a deep breath, close all apps, restart if needed, open the game now and at the start screen go to System > PC options and turn off all “quality” settings (anti-aliasing, motion blur, depth of field and ambient occlusion).
 Set display mode to full screen, and also set the resolution to the very minimum.
 Yes, 800×600.

 Everything in the game will become awful and barely readable, sure, but when you play, it must run at the intended speed.
 If it doesn’t, chances are you ignored or need to repeat one of the previous steps or… your computer doesn’t have what it takes to render the game at 60 fps at all.

 6. If it ran ok with the worst settings, start throttling up

-Considering you managed to see the game run fine at 800×600, you can now check what’s the best possible combination of graphics settings for you, until you find the one you’ll use from now on.
+Considering you managed to see the game run fine at 800×600 (looking awful, but fast), you can now check what’s the best possible combination of graphics settings for you, until you find the one you’ll use from now on.

 On a modest machine, I personally keep all quality settings off in my game.
 I don’t think they look all that good, and the performance hit is always noticeable.
 I think they might look better on higher resolutions perhaps, but at around 720p, shader effects look pretty shitty to me.